Lyndhurst

 Lyndhurst has long been recognised as the 'unofficial capital' of the New Forest and lies close to the geographical centre of the National Park area.

 For first-time visitors, Lyndhurst is the place to head for.
-In the main car park, just off the High Street, is the New Forest Museum - an excellent place to spend a couple of hours and learn a bit about life in the Forest, past and present.
+In the main car park, just off the High Street, is the New Forest Museum – an excellent place to spend an hour or so and learn a bit about life in the Forest, past and present.

 The narrow High Street has a wide variety of businesses; souvenier shops, boutiques, estate agents, a couple of pubs, a supermarket, a petrol station and a Maserati/Ferrari dealership can all be found in the space of a few hundred metres!

-The spire of Lyndhurst church is clearly visible, the church sits at the top end of the High Street opposite the Tudor-beamed Crown Hotel, another famous Lyndhurst landmark.
+At the top end of the High Street the spire of Lyndhurst’s St. Michael’s & All Angels church is clearly visible, the church sits opposite the Tudor-beamed Crown Hotel, another famous Lyndhurst landmark.

 Within the grounds of the church is the grave of Alice Liddell, the girl who inspired Lewis Carroll's classic book Alice's Adventures in Wonderland.

-The large areas of grass attract many New Forest ponies and donkeys, and in the summer months cricket is played immediately behind the hill.
+The large areas of grass on and around the Bench attract many New Forest ponies and donkeys, and in the summer months cricket is played immediately behind the hill.

 Getting to Lyndhurst